gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

 ### getSellerInsights
-Analytics data of catalog and inventory that are being cross-selled.
+Retrieve the analytics data of catalog and inventory that are being cross-selled.